jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

 ### Tracking Animation State

-We also need to know *when* to change animations.
+We need to know *when* to change animations.
 If your character transitions from standing still to running, we need to detect that moment and restart the animation from frame 0.
 Otherwise, the run animation might start mid-cycle, looking janky.

 We need these components to track the *current* state of the animation.